RickIsGone/Gears-game-engine/README.md

   <ins> **3.
 Compiling the project:** </ins>

-  after you are done installing the Vulkan SDK go in the engine root and make a new directory called `build`
+  after you are done installing the Vulkan SDK go in the engine root and make a new directory called *build*

-  open a terminal in the directory and type `cmake..`
+  open a terminal in that directory and type `cmake..`

-  after you've compiled the engine with Visual studio make sure to move the `shaders` directory in the same directory as the executable or it wont work
+  after you've compiled the engine with Visual studio make sure to move the *shaders* directory in the same directory as the executable or it wont work

   congratulation! the engine is now compiled and ready to be used